Introducing G2.ai, the future of software buying.Try now

 AI-generated.
 Powered by real user reviews.

-• Users report that Microsoft SQL Server excels in its Query Language with a score of 9.2, making it easier for developers to write complex queries efficiently.
-In contrast, Interbase, while functional, does not match this level of performance, leading to some frustration among users.
+• Users report that Microsoft SQL Server excels in query language capabilities, with a score of 9.2, making it easier for users to write complex queries compared to Interbase, which has a lower score in this area.

 Pricing